Liu Clan Shrine

 The Liu Clan Shrine (劉家宗祠 (刘家宗祠, Liú Jiā Zōngcí)) is an ancestral shrine in Liouying District, Tainan, Taiwan.

 History

-The construction of the shrine started in 1867 and completed in 1871.
+The construction of the shrine started in 1867 and was completed in 1871.

 Architecture

-The shrine is housed in a single-story building.
-The whole complex spans over an area of 2,644 m2.
+The shrine is housed in a single-story building, with the whole complex spanning over an area of 2,644 m2.
 Many of the materials used for the construction of the shrine were imported from Mainland China, excluding the roof tiles.
 The shrine consists of 16 rooms.

 Transportation

 The building is accessible within walking distance west of Liuying Station of Taiwan Railways.